Soft skills & personality

 2. second best alternative :

-You opt for balance, act according to your own priorities and accept the conflicts that arise from not meeting all expectations.
+You choose balance, act according to your own priorities and accept the conflicts that arise from not meeting everyone’s expectations.

-You won’t be loved by everyone, but since you’ll have a high serotonin level because you take the time to keep it topped up, it won’t matter.
-You are still doing well.
+You are not loved by everyone, but since you have a high serotonin level because you take the time to keep it topped up, it doesn’t matter.
+You’re still doing well.

 Guide to “being burnt out”